chris-greening/spyrograph/_posts/2023-04-08-customizing-the-location-of-our-visualizations-using-python-and-spyrograph.md

 Now that you have a clear understanding of the role of the origin in spirographs, let's walk through the steps to customize it.
 The process is quite straightforward, as you only need to modify the `origin` parameter when creating your shape (i.e. `Hypotrochoid`, `Epicycloid`, etc.)

 ### Choose the new origin
 First, decide on the new origin coordinates you want to use for your trochoid curve.
-These coordinates should be a tuple of two numbers representing the x and y values, e.g., (x, y).
+These coordinates should be a tuple of two numbers representing the x and y values, e.g., (x, y)

 ### Create a trochoid curve with the custom origin
 When creating a new shape, pass the chosen origin coordinates as the `origin` parameter.
 For example: